Beyond the Laplacian: Interpolated Spectral Augmentation for Graph Neural Networks: Interpolated Laplacian Embeddings

 Recall the deformed Laplacian matrices \citep{grindrod2018deformed}

-Note that in the original formulation $q \in \mathbb{C}$ is allowed for full mathematical generality, here we only consider real $q$ for our ML context.
+Note that in the original formulation, $q \in \mathbb{C}$ is allowed for full mathematical generality; here we only consider real $q$ for our machine learning context.
 This family of matrices is important in graph theory, as it is known to capture meaningful centrality measures via non-backtracking random walks \citep{grindrod2018deformed}.

 Expanding, we obtain

 Thus, setting $t = q^2$ and $s = q$, and applying Lemma \ref{equiv}, we see that the eigenvectors and thus spectral embeddings of $\bM(t,s)$ contains those generated by $\bL_{\mathrm{deformed}}(q)$.